International Friendship Exhibition: History

 and Piro Peak looks higher still."

 The museum is said to act as propaganda, giving the impression of worldwide support for the North Korean government.
 Visitors to the museum are informed that the number of gifts constitute "proof of the endless love and respect toward the Great Leader [Kim Il Sung]."
 However, North Korean visitors to the site are unaware of the ceremonial exchange of gifts in diplomatic protocol, and are described by Helen-Louise Hunter to be "impressed by the self-serving explanations offered to them."
 Another author, Byoung-lo Philo Kim, states that the entire exhibition is "aimed at convincing [North] Korean visitors that their leaders are universally admired."

 Gifts

-Most of the gifts received were from friendly communist or like-minded nations and states.
+Most of the gifts received were from friendly communist nations and states.
 Such gifts include: